pangeo-data/pangeo-cmip6-cloud/docs/accessing_data.rst

 Loading datasets
 ----------------
-Once you've identified data assets of interest, you can load them into xarray dataset containers using intake-esm's ``to_dataset_dict()`` method.
+Once you've identified data assets of interest, you can load them into xarray dataset containers using intake-esm's ``to_dataset_dict()`` function.
-Invoking this method yields a Python dictionary of high-level aggregated xarray datasets.
+Invoking this function yields a Python dictionary of high-level aggregated xarray datasets.
 The logic for merging/concatenating the query results into datasets is provided in the input JSON file, under ``aggregation_control``:

 .. code-block:: json